Posted: Monday, Dec 9th, 2019

-Island Packers Cruises has been taking Ventura visitors whale watching for close to fifty years.
+Island Packers Cruises has been taking Ventura visitors whale watching for more than fifty years.

 That number may matter little to you, but that experience will matter greatly to you.
 If anyone can find whales off Ventura coast, it’s Island Packers’ captains.
 Best of all, familiarity does not breed contempt.
 They’re as excited to see the whales as you are.
 Given this is the season, Island Packers offers half-day (3½ hours) Winter Whale Watch Trips almost daily from December 26th through April ($ 38 adult; $ 34 for a senior; and $ 28 for children).

 And happy not-quite-coincidence, Island Packers is currently selling gift certificates through the holiday season.
 Certificates for the half-day whale watching trips (and other trips) can be purchased by telephone.
 (805-642-1393).
 Want to know what they’ve been seeing?
 Click here.